Welcome to my website!

 Outreach highlight: The music ensemble TRIFID toured the Netherlands in 2019-2020 with the unique project Sounds of Interstellar Space.
 The music pieces are inspired by astronomy and the concerts were an experience in which music and science lectures joined seamlessly.
 I had the pleasure of giving a few of the lectures in this concert series.

-Previous whereabouts: From 2014 till 2016, I was a Marie Curie fellow at the Institute of Astronomy of the University of Cambridge (Cambridge, UK).
+Previous whereabouts: In December 2016 I joined the API as a group leader (Vidi laureate).
+From 2014 till 2016, I was a Marie Curie fellow at the Institute of Astronomy of the University of Cambridge (Cambridge, UK).
 Between 2011 and 2014, I was a NASA Hubble fellow at the Astronomy Department of the University of Michigan (Ann Arbor, USA).
 I obtained my PhD degree in 2010 December after working for 4 years at the Anton Pannekoek Institute of the University of Amsterdam (The Netherlands).